Architecture (ARCH)School of Architecture, Planning and Preservation

 Images and other materials may be used for presentations in school classes and for research.

 Admission to the Major

-Advising for current students is available by e-mail, or in person.
-Advising appointments and school tours are conducted by trained peer advisors who can help you navigate admissions, course registration, degree planning and other issues.
+Advising appointments and school tours are conducted by the Office of Student Affairs, who can help you navigate admissions, course registration, degree planning and other issues.

 Contact Advising by E-mail

 Undergraduate Architecture students

 To schedule an appointment with the advisors, please visit: http://arch.umd.edu/arch/student-services-arch